mmmirrra/mmmirrra.github.io/_posts/2024-05-13-Java-abstractClass-Interface.markdown

   - Only declaration exists for return type, method name, and argument
   - When inherited to a child class, the implementation of the body is required
   - Cannot be used with conflicting meanings of `final`
-  - Abstract methods must be declared in abstract classes or interfaces
+  - Abstract methods must be declared in abstract classes or interface

 - Example